Women’s, Gender, and Sexuality Studies Requirements

 The point scale for retention of the minor applies to all courses taken toward fulfillment of the minor.
 Courses counted toward the minor may not be taken satisfactory/unsatisfactory.

-Electives in Women’s Gender and Sexuality Studies
+Electives in Women’s, Gender, and Sexuality Studies

 Note: As course offerings change yearly, this list may not be comprehensive.

-- WG241 A: Disability Studies
+- WG241 Disability Studies

-- WG349 A: Queer of Color Critique
+- WG349 Queer of Color Critique

-- WG 341 Gender and Human Rights
+- WG341 Gender and Human Rights

-- WG 343 Decolonize this Place
+- WG343 Decolonize this Place

 Courses from Other Departments That May Be Applied to Women’s, Gender, and Sexuality Studies Major or Minor